TrustyJar/ReachBot-CLI/README.md

-# THIS VERSION IS DEPRECATED, ALL UPDATES NOW GOING TO /ReachBot-GUI
+# THIS VERSION IS DEPRECATED, ALL UPDATES NOW GOING TO GUI

 ## ReachBot-CLI
 A bot which allows you to automate the dorm check in process for New England boarding schools.
 Just enter the reach domain in script.js, and